 That should explain why I’m reviewing a game from 2016, but there are no rules here – I’ll review Double Dragon if I please.
 Wait, I didKinda.
 Five years ago isn’t that long, and Sally Face is as relevant as it can be, and I implore you to seek it out.

-Sally Face PC Review - Green jelly
+Sally Face Review - Stop motion scene

-Green jelly.
+Green Jelly.
 Source: Screen capture

 Steam currently rates it as overwhelmingly positive, and aside from a few gobby Twitter types, Steam reviewers tend to have my mindset in seeing the good in a game, often ranking higher than the critics.
 Well, first impressions weren’t all that great.